Yabdil/LampWebGis/README.md

 ->Provide a geolocation for the user and filter data by showing the nearest lamps

-->Provide a capacity to add a maintenance
+->Provide the capacity to add a new maintenance lamp

 ->By using a chart, the application shows the last four maintenances of a lamp